-Opinion | Trump forgot his promise to the ‘forgotten men and women’
+Opinion | President Trump’s most important broken promise

 Trump crowed on Friday about the unemployment rate dropping to 8.4 percent — “Great Jobs Numbers!” he tweeted.
 But that’s hardly a cheerful figure, and the economy is still down 11.5 million jobs since February.
 A president who cared about those struggling to pay rent and buy food would push his party to do more rather than brag about the stock market (which is, in any event, a fickle measure, as recent days have shown).

 Here’s the most depressing part: Since the political conventions, Trump has engaged in a massive distraction campaign that has successfully dominated the news.
 He has turned isolated acts of violence at racial justice protests into a reason to reelect him.
 Never mind that 93 percent of the protests were peaceful, as a study reported by The Post’s Tim Craig showed.
-The “violence and property damage that has dominated political discourse,” Craig wrote, “constitute[ed] only a minute proportion of the thousands of demonstrations.”
+The “violence and property damage that has dominated political discourse,” Craig wrote, “constitut[ed] only a minute proportion of the thousands of demonstrations.”

 Joe Biden sought to push that discourse back to reality with an economic speech on Friday scorching Trump’s record, even as he also passionately denounced Trump’s private comments, first reported in the Atlantic and confirmed by The Post, that soldiers killed or injured in war were “losers” and “suckers.”